Lonnie J. Price's term ended on March 1, 2021.

-Lonnie Price was named Deputy Assistant Secretary and Assistant Director of Cyber and Technology Security for the U.S. State Department’s Bureau of Diplomatic Security on May 30, 2017.
+Lonnie Price began serving as the Assistant Director of the Cyber and Technology Security Directorate for the U.S. State Department’s Bureau of Diplomatic Security when the new directorate was established on May 30, 2017.
+He was appointed to be the director’s Deputy Assistant Secretary when the position was created on August 30, 2018.

 In his role as Assistant Director, Mr. Price oversees planning, policy development, coordination, and implementation of the Department’s technology innovation and cyber security programs.
 Under his direction are the offices of Cyber Monitoring and Operations, Cyber Threat and Investigations, and Technology Innovation and Engineering.